orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 ## REQUEST_RECORD_CREATE

 Creates a new record.
-Returns the RecordID of the newly created record..
-New records can have version > 0 (since `1.0`) in case the RecordID has been recycled.
+Returns the Record ID of the newly created record..
+New records can have version > 0 (since `1.0`) in case the Record ID has been recycled.

 ```
 Request: (cluster-id:short)(record-content:bytes)(record-type:byte)(mode:byte)